-Ticcing in lectures and seminars can be an issue for both you and your fellow students.
+Ticcing in lectures can be an issue for both you and your fellow students.
 For you, it might be difficult to have to tic and write down what the lecturer is saying at the same time, or difficult to concentrate when you are suppressing tics.
 There are a few ways to get around this: perhaps you could talk to the lecturer and let them know, so that they can provide you with printed copies of notes, rather than having to write them down.
-Alternatively, you could get a friend or another student from your course to help you take notes.
-You should be allowed to take your laptop into a lecture as well, so you could type notes instead of using pen and paper, if you find it easier.
+Alternatively, you could get another student from your course to help you take notes.
+You should also be allowed to take your laptop into a lecturel, so you could type notes iif you find it easier.
 Also, a dictaphone might prove useful, as you can record the whole lecture or seminar, and go back to it later.

 It might be an idea to speak to your lecturer, in order to let them know that you will be making noises during the lecture.
-This way, you are being very polite, and also, will stop the lecturer drawing attention to you if they stop the lecture and ask you why you are interrupting.
+This way, you are being polite, and will stop the lecturer drawing attention to you if they stop and ask you why you are interrupting.

-If you are feeling a bit worried about ticcing in lectures and seminars though, you should talk it over with your university's welfare officer, and/ or their disability officer.
-Remember: you have a right equal to all others to attend lectures and seminars, and to get what you are paying
+If you are feeling a bit worried about ticcing in lectures and seminars, you should talk it over with your university's welfare officer, and/or their disability officer.
+Remember: you have a right equal to all others to attend lectures and seminars, and to get what you are paying for.